zlatozar/etudes/ComputerSimulation/InstructionSet.md

 | Subtract Character                  |   CH     |    71         |    ```SC, R1 [A,R2]```               |   OGLE         |

-The character at the effective address (the subtrahend), treated as a positive integer by extension 24 bits leftward with zeros, is subtracted from the value in register R1 (the minuend) and the result stored in R1.
-The difference is compared to zero to set the CCR.
+The character at the effective address (the subtrahend), treated as a positive integer by extension 24 bits leftward with zeros, is subtracted from the value in register `R1` (the minuend) and the result stored in `R1`.
+The difference is compared to zero to set the `CCR`.
-If _overflow occurs_, only the `O`-bit of the CCR is set.
+If _overflow occurs_, only the `O`-bit of the `CCR` is set.

 ### 59. RSR